The vineyardof La Conseillante

 In the more gravelly soils, Cabernet Franc accompanies the Merlot and brings freshness and spice to the wines.

 La Conseillante has its own unique feature, and that is its position.
 Its soils are not only on the Pomerol plateau but also cross over into the Saint-Emilion appellation.
-Its vineyard covers 12 hectares (nearly 30 acres) and stretches from the clay soils close to Pétrus (to the north-east) as far as the gravel soils next to Cheval Blanc (to the south-west).
+Its vineyard covers 12 hectares (nearly 30 acres) and and different nuances of soil-type (clay soils to the north-east and gravel soils to the south-west).

 La Conseillante is made up of a patchwork of sixteen vineyard plots, the oldest of which was planted in 1958.
 Four soil-types have been categorised within this mosaic of vines.